Dan Evans: British interest at Eastbourne comes to end but world No 719 Oliver Tarvet qualifies for Wimbledon

 "It was a very quick turnaround.
 It was not easy but that's tennis, you have to recover and get back out there.

-"There's a lot of work gone in to getting where I am today.
-A lot of people have worked really hard to help me, not only to get through this qualification, but the last two years.

-"A lot of emotions, but I'm just really enjoying the moment.
-It's a dream come true and I'm just happy to be a part of it."

-Hamish Stewart's bid to join Tarvet in the singles draw ended in a 6-3 4-6 6-3 6-4 defeat to Switzerland's Leandro Riedi.
+Hamish Stewart's bid to join Tarvet in the singles draw at Wimbledon ended in a 6-3 4-6 6-3 6-4 defeat to Switzerland's Leandro Riedi.

 World No 550 Stewart, from Strathblane, had won four matches having come through the wild card qualifying play-off for lower-ranked British players to earn a spot at Roehampton.